rafaelahmedr/gads_weather_automation/README.md

 # 🌧️ Weather-Based Google Ads Campaign Trigger

-This project is a lightweight, JavaScript-based automation script designed to run within the **Google Ads Scripts** environment.
-It dynamically enables or pauses a campaign based on real-time rainfall data in Denmark, using thresholds aligned with the **Danish Meteorological Institute (DMI)**.
+This project is a lightweight automation system built using **Google Ads Scripts (JavaScript)** to dynamically enable or pause a campaign based on recent rainfall in a selected city.
+It integrates with the **Visual Crossing Weather API** and applies rainfall thresholds aligned with the **Danish Meteorological Institute (DMI)**.

 ---

-## 🔍 Project Overview
+## 🔍 Overview

-The script pulls precipitation data from **Visual Crossing Weather API** for a specified city (e.g., Aarhus) and checks rainfall levels for the **last 3 days**.

-- If **≥ 20 mm** of rain is detected on any of the days → the campaign is **enabled**
-- If **< 20 mm** across all 3 days → the campaign is **paused**

-This ensures campaigns only run during weather conditions that align with user context and product relevance.
+This script allows marketers to:
+- Automatically **enable** a campaign if rainfall exceeds a threshold (e.g., 20 mm in a single day)
+- **Pause** the campaign if conditions are dry
+- Ensure ad spend is contextually relevant (e.g., only promote rain gear when it's actually raining)

 ---

+## ⚙️ How It Works

+1. Fetches the past 3 days of weather data via API
+2. Compares precipitation data to a threshold (default: **20 mm/day**)
+3. Enables or pauses a campaign based on whether rainfall was sufficient

+---

-## 🌦️ Rain Intensity Classifications (DMI)
+## 🌦️ DMI Rain Intensity Reference

 | Dansk betegnelse     | English Term        | Defined Intensity             |
 |----------------------|---------------------|-------------------------------|